JGuan-lab/scIAE/README.md

 # scIAE: an integrative autoencoder-based ensemble classification framework for single-cell RNA-seq data </br>
 ## 1. Introduction
-  scIAE is an integrative autoencoder-based ensemble classification framework for single-cell RNA-seq data to identify cell type and predict disease status.
-It is also a robust tool for dimensionality reduction of scRNA-seq data.
+  scIAE is an integrative autoencoder-based ensemble classification framework for single-cell RNA-seq data.
+It can be used to perform feature extraction, identify cell type and predict disease status.

   Given gene expression matrix and label (cell type annotation or disease status) of training set and the gene expression matrix of testing set, scIAE can provide the predicted label of testing set.
-If true label of testing set is given, the evaluation criteria (Acc, MeanF1, and MedF1) can be calculated to evaluate the classification effectiveness of scIAE.
-If number of base classifiers is 1, the dimensionality reduction result of testing set can also be obtained.
+If true label of testing set is given, the evaluation criteria (ACC, MeanF1, and MedF1) can be calculated to evaluate the classification effectiveness of scIAE.
+If the number of base classifiers is set to one, the dimensionality reduction result of testing set can also be obtained.

   scIAE corresponds to the following paper: